網頁圖片

 AUTHOR'S PREFACE.

-ORE pleafing works' than the prefent may certainly be found; but my object in writing this, was to provide my children as well as myself with that kind of amufement, in which they might properly relax and indulge themfelves, at the intervals from more important business.
+ORE pleafing works' than the prefent may certainly be found; but my object in writing this, was to provide my children as well as myself with that kind of amusement, in which they might properly relax and indulge themselves, at the intervals from more important business.
 I have preferved the fame accidental arrangement which I had before used in making the collection.
 Whatever book came into my hand, whether it was Greek or Latin, or whatever I heard that was either worthy of being recorded or agreeable to my fancy, I wrote down without diftinction, and without order.
 These things I treafured up to aid my memory, as it were by a ftorehouse of learning: fo that when I wanted to refer to any particular circumftance or word which I had at the moment forgotten, and the books from which they were taken happened not to be at hand, I could eafily find and apply it.
-Thus the fame irregularity will appear in thefe Commentaries, as exifted in the original annotations, which were A 2 concifcly
+Thus the fame irregularity will appear in thefe Commentaries, as existed in the original annotations, which were A 2 concifcly

 [ocr errors]